Metaspectral/Hyperspectral-Starter/enmap-to-envi-converter/README.md

 2. Run `python main.py`
 3. Verify that there is a `.hdr` and `.raw` file within the specified output dir
 4. Upload ENVI files to the Fusion Platform

-## Troubleshooting

-Should there be any issues with the file conversion or you have any other questions, please don't hesitate to reach out to us at Metaspectral.